This old family recipe makes flavorful and tender Italian meatballs (no breadcrumbs needed)!

 - Tomato sauce: Don't brown the shallot and garlic, as this might give a sour taste to the sauce.

-- Whole peeled tomatoes have the thinnest consistency, and they are the best choice for a tomato sauce that simmers beyond 45 minutes.
-They will slowly break down and thicken the sauce without becoming too thick or too sweet.
-But diced tomatoes can also work if you choose to make pork meatballs in tomato sauce or just the sauce with a simmer time of 30 to 45 minutes max.
+- Whole peeled tomatoes have the thinnest consistency and are the best choice for a tomato sauce that simmers beyond 45 minutes.
+They will slowly break down and thicken without becoming too sweet.
+But diced tomatoes can also work if you make pork meatballs in tomato sauce or just the sauce with a simmer of 30 to 45 minutes max.

-- Meatballs: If you make them first, then store them in the fridge to keep them cold while making the base of the tomato sauce.
+- Meatballs: Always leave the meat in the fridge until ready to prepare.
+If you make the meatballs first, store them in the fridge to keep them cold while making the base of the tomato sauce.
 Or make them while the tomato sauce is already simmering on the stove, and then immediately add them to the sauce.

 - Please see all the helpful tips in the post on keeping meatballs from falling apart in the sauce.